Sata andagi

 Sata andagi are a part of Okinawan cuisine.
 Like most confectionery from the Ryukyu Islands, the techniques for making them are descended from a combination of Chinese and Japanese techniques.
 They are typically prepared so that the outside is crispy and browned while the inside is light and cake-like.

+In popular culture

+A scene from Azumanga Daioh: The Animation has the character Ayumu “Osaka” Kasuga repeating the phrase “Sata andagi!”
+This then became an internet meme within the anime community.